The SALSA MLPA Probemix P225 PTEN is an in vitro diagnostic (IVD)1

 -related Proteus syndrome (PS) is a highly variable, severe disorder characterized by progressive segmental or patchy overgrowth of diverse tissues of all germ layers, affecting the skeleton, skin, adipose tissue and central nervous systems.
-PS is associated with tumours, pulmonary complications, and deep vein thrombosis.
+PS is a rare condition with an incidence of less than 1 in 1 million people worldwide and is associated with tumours, pulmonary complications, and deep vein thrombosis.

 can regulate cellular levels of PTEN (via binding to mRNAs that target PTEN

-deletion (not PTEN) was also demonstrated in human melanoma (Poliseno et al. 2011).
+) was also demonstrated in human melanoma (Poliseno et al. 2011).
 Furthermore, the importance of PTENP1

 as a tumour suppressor has been recently shown in head and neck squamous cell carcinoma (Liu et al. 2017).
-The PTENP1
+PTENP1

 gene, at least one probe per exon,

-This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com